The West Gray District #4 school students are shown here in 1918-19.

 Junior High School

 It has been learned that many high school subjects can be better taught if they are commenced lower in the grades.
 This has led many progressive places to adopt new plans in the organization.
 The most common one is called the 6-3-3 plan.
 Through the first six years, the same course of study is used as at present.
 Beginning with the seventh grade, some of the high school subjects are begun in an elementary form.
-This not only lays a better foundation upon which to build the last three years of high school but also bridges the gap which now exists between the ninth grade and the freshman class.
+This not only lays a better foundation upon which to build the last three years of high school but also bridges the gap (that) now exists between the ninth grade and the freshman class.
 The name Junior High School is given to the three years now known here in Gray as the last two years of grammar grades and the first year of high school.
 The last three years of high school work are called the Senior High School and have the advantages of such a school system are much better prepared when they have finished their high school course than is now possible under the old plan.

 Here is a little more info on the Laboratory at Pennell